etiennestuder/gradle-rocker-plugin/README.md

   * `extendsModelClass` (String): the class that all template models should extend
   * `javaVersion` (String): the Java version that the templates' compile & runtime must be compatible with
   * `targetCharset` (String): the target charset of the generated Java sources
-  * `templateDir` (Path): the base directory where rocker recursively starts from when locating and parsing template files
+  * `templateDir` (Path): the base directory where Rocker recursively starts from when locating and parsing template files
-  * `outputDir` (Path): the directory where rocker will generate the Java sources into
+  * `outputDir` (Path): the directory where Rocker will generate the Java sources into
   * `classDir` (Path): the directory where the hot reload feature will compile classes to at runtime

 > Warning: do not configure any of `templateDir`, `outputDir`, and `classDir` to point to the same directory or to a directory that also contains other content.

 # Invocation

-## Invoke rocker task
+## Invoke Rocker task

 You can generate the Java sources for a given named configuration by invoking the command `compile<configName>Rocker`, e.g. `compileTestRocker`.
 The only exception being _main_ that is abbreviated to `compileRocker`, similarly to how it is done for the `JavaCompile` tasks contributed by the `java` plugin.